Wodapalooza

 Wodapalooza Fitness Festival (WZA) is an annual four-day functional fitness festival held in Miami centered on a CrossFit competition.
 The event was first established in 2012 and has since developed into one of the largest fitness festival in the world and a major CrossFit competition with thousands of athletes from around the world competing.
 In 2024, a new competition and fitness festival, TYR Wodapalooza SoCal, was held on Huntington Beach in California.
+A third competition will be added in Mexico City in 2026.